Higher rank sheaves on threefolds and functional equations: Pandharipande-Thomas pairs and Quot schemes

 \section{Pandharipande-Thomas pairs and Quot schemes}

 In this section we assume $A$ is a 3-dimensional Noetherian regular $\C$-algebra and $M$ is an $A$-module of homological dimension 1.
-Later we will be interested in the case $A, M$ arises from $X, \F$ as in Proposition \ref{redtolocal}.
+Later we will be interested in the case $A, M$ arise from $X, \F$ as in Proposition~\ref{redtolocal}.